Logo

 Medications

-If lifestyle changes are not enough, doctors may prescribe hypertension medications to help control hypertension.
-Common types include:
+If lifestyle changes are not sufficient, medications may be prescribed.
+Common first-line options include:

 Hypertension FAQs